python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

 .. code:: yaml

     name: Semantic Release

     on:
       push:
         branches:
           - master

     jobs:
       release:
         runs-on: ubuntu-latest
         concurrency: release
         permissions:
           id-token: write
           contents: write

         steps:
           - uses: actions/checkout@v3
             with:
               fetch-depth: 0

           - name: Python Semantic Release
+            # Adjust tag with desired version if applicable.
+Version shorthand
+            # is NOT available, e.g. vX or vX.X will not work.
-         uses: python-semantic-release/python-semantic-release@master
+            uses: python-semantic-release/python-semantic-release@v9.8.6
             with:
               github_token: ${{ secrets.GITHUB_TOKEN }}

-``concurrency`` is a
-`beta feature of GitHub Actions <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idconcurrency>`_ which disallows two or more release jobs to run in parallel.
+``concurrency`` is a `beta feature of GitHub Actions`_ which disallows two or more release jobs to run in parallel.
 This prevents race conditions if there are multiple pushes in a short period of time.

 If you would like to use Python Semantic Release to create GitHub Releases against your repository, you will need to allow the additional ``contents: write`` permission.
 More information can be found in the `permissions for GitHub Apps documentation`_

+.. _beta feature of GitHub Actions: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idconcurrency
 .. _permissions for GitHub Apps documentation: https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=2022-11-28#contents

 .. warning::